 - Unlock.fm: Widget that allows you to exchange free downloads for an email address or tweet

 You don’t always have to give downloads for free.
 Services like Bandcamp have the option for people to ‘name their price’ and pay what they think is a fair amount.
+If they input $0, they will have to leave an email address.

 The other benefit to free downloads is collecting data.
 Depending on how you distribute the free music online and if you have Google Analytics, you can gain access to valuable stats about what sites your fans are coming from, what city they are in, and their demographics.
 In some cases, you can learn which songs are your most popular.
 Having access to this information about your fans can make your marketing efforts more effective.